ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-vsphere-platform.md

 ### NSX-T
 {: #vrw-vsphere-platform-management-nsxt}

-NSX-T provides a highly secure and flexible software defined network to support the application requirements.
+NSX-T™ provides a highly secure and flexible software defined network to support the application requirements.
 NSX-T controllers are hosted in the management cluster.

 NSX-T is configured with three controllers, which provide a highly available and redundant configuration.
 Additionally a virtual IP (VIP) address is used to access the cluster to provide fault tolerance and high availability to NSX Manager nodes.
 Each controller manager is assigned a VLAN–backed IP address from the private portable address block that is designated for management components.